Whatcom Pass Tapto Lakes North Cascades National

 Whatcom Pass Tapto Lakes North Cascades National Park Part 1

 Unlike most backpacking trips this one has a few major ups and downs in addition to covering lots of miles.
-The first day climbs a pass and then descends deep into another valley.
-The next day you must climb all the way up to another pass, then higher to the lakes basin.
-In all you’ll cover around 40+ miles and about 8500′ of elevation, including side trips, before returning to the trailhead.
+On the first day climbs a pass and then descends deep into another valley.
+The next day you must climb up to another pass, then higher to the lakes basin.
+In all, you’ll cover around 40+ miles and about 8500′ of elevation, including side trips, before returning to the trailhead.
 A very strong hiker could make it in two days, most people allow three to four days.
-My primary goal was for photography and relaxation so I gave six days to accomplish this trip.
-Aside from the photography thing I always feel that if you work so hard to get some place why hurry to leave?
+My primary goal was for photography and relaxation so I gave myself six days to accomplish this trip.
+Aside from the photography thing I always feel that if you work so hard to get someplace why hurry to leave?
 Take your time to relax and enjoy the surroundings!

 Hannegan Pass Trail through Ruth Creek Valley, Mount Baker Wilderness #54291 Purchase